 The John Hewitt has become a popular venue for quality, live music with a close relationship with the arts in Belfast.
 The bar being very much traditional in style lent itself well to traditional music sessions, and from there its name was established as a venue for various styles of good, live music.

 The John Hewitt Afternoon Session on a Saturday has been playing since the bar opened their doors in 1999.
 A session that you wouldn’t want to miss, full of the finest Traditional Irish music.

 The John Hewitt Bar bring you LIVE Entertainment, at Least 6 Nights per Week.
 Admission FREE.

 Reserve a space on the ultimate pub experience for taking in the culture and craic that Belfast has to offer.
 Begin with a tasting session of local drinks including whiskey, gin, cider, beer and a local potato based vodka.
 Irish musicians, dancers and story tellers will regale you with the city’s unique story and there will be a live Irish music session to finish.
 Belfast Pub Experience is run by Belfast Hidden Tours and runs on Friday and Saturday nights.

 The Duke of York is a traditional Belfast bar crammed with original mirrors and memorabilia, boasting cold beer, great Guinness and the largest selection of Irish whiskeys in Ireland.

-The venue where internationally-acclaimed Northern Irish band Snow Patrol played their first gig in 1998, it also hosts traditional music sessions from Tuesdays to Saturdays from 10pm and on Sundays from 5pm – 8pm.
+The venue where internationally-acclaimed Northern Irish band Snow Patrol played their first gig in 1998, it also hosts traditional music sessions on a Saturday.

 Belfast Traditional Music Trail